Skip to Content

 A man later identified as Lowe’s son was seen driving away and was involved in a solo vehicle crash a few miles away.
 Based on evidence at the scene, coupled with statements made by the son and witnesses, he was arrested, the sheriff’s office said.

 Paul Lowe was a professor of conflict, peace and the image at the University of the Arts’ London College of Communication, according to its website.
-An email seeking comment on Lowe was sent to the school.
+The university said has been “a deeply valued colleague” for more than two decades.

 His book, “Bosnians” documented 10 years of war and the post-war situation in Bosnia.
 It was published in 2005.
 More recent books include “Photography Masterclass”, “Understanding Photojournalism,” ’Reporting the Siege of Sarajevo” and “Photography, Bearing Witness and the Yugoslav Wars, 1988-2021,” according to the website.